ivnvxd/pyquest/README.md

 In Python, `range()` is a built-in function that generates a sequence of numbers. `The range()` function is commonly used for iterating over a sequence of numbers, such as in a for loop.

 The `range()` function takes up to three arguments, in the form `range(start, stop, step)`.
 The `start` argument is the starting number of the sequence (inclusive), the `stop` argument is the ending number of the sequence (exclusive), and the `step` argument is the difference between each number in the sequence.

+The `range()` function returns a range object, which is an immutable sequence of numbers.
+The range object can be converted to a list using the `list()` constructor, or it can be iterated over directly in a for loop.

 ```python